drdaeman/logdna-logrus/README.md

 This library allows logging to [LogDNA][logdna] from [Logrus][logrus], optionally configuring everything using [Logrus Mate][mate].

-This works for me, but is currently a work in progress.
+This library is not currently actively maintained.

 Configuration
 -------------